 Visitors’ early attempts

-There had been an early chance for Dunga to hit a shot with his left foot from inside the area, though it had been blocked, and then, three minutes after the goal, Careca had been played through inside the area from Branco's deft little pass.
-Momentum helped Careca to round Baena, but in doing so, he'd almost ran out of pitch, and the striker would be unable to keep the ball in.
-If he had managed, he would've looked odds on either to score or, perhaps more likely, assist a more centrally positioned team mate for an open goal to aim at.
+There had been an early chance for Dunga to hit a shot with his left foot from inside the area, though it had been blocked, and then, three minutes after the goal, Careca had been played through inside the area from Branco’s deft little pass.
+Momentum helped Careca take the ball round Baena, but in doing so, he’d almost ran out of pitch, and the striker would be unable to keep in.
+If he had managed, he would’ve looked odds on either to score or, perhaps more likely, assist a more centrally positioned team mate for an open goal to aim at.
 And then, just shy of the 15 minute mark, Dunga has an opportunity to let fly from 27-28 yards after a Mazinho cross from the right had been cleared into his direction.
 The midfielder strikes it sweetly, but he gets just too much foot underneath the ball to be able to keep his effort down.
-It clears Baena's bar by a yard or so.
+It clears Baena’s bar by a yard or so.

 Maldonado had been effectively dealt with by the Brazilians, and he’d not been able to do much so far.
 Febles looked little in ways of a possible goal threat, while Fernández’ runs along the right had so far been their best outlet in keeping the ball away from their overworked defence.
 Fernández would rarely face goal directly, and so his probings were not much of a threat to Taffarel, who had yet to break sweat, at least not due to worry from Venezuela’s attacking credentials.